INTO-CPS-Association/unifmu/tool/unifmu/resources/backends/python/README.md

 \* denotes files that should be modified by the user.

+Like the file structure, the workflow for modifying FMUs varies depending on the implementation language.
+Depending on the language a `README.md` is placed in the root of the generated FMU, which serves as documentation for the particular language.
+For reference the `README.md` copied into Python FMUs looks like [README.md](./tool/unifmu/resources/backends/python/README.md).

 # Selecting Python interpreter

 The `launch.toml` specifies a command that is used to start the selected backend using a specific python interpreter.